Fighting A DWI Refusal Charge In NJ

 Videos on “How To Get out of DWI Charges” are listed below.
 Please Click Here to answer any other New Jersey DWI related questions.

 DWI refusal 39:4-50.4a charges result from a situation in which you are pulled over for a DWI and are asked to submit a breath test reading, but refuse to do so.
 Even if you choose not to respond to the officer, you will still be charged; “no response” still counts as a refusal.
-These charges are prosecuted under the same statute as all DWI charges, and the penalties are just as serious.
+These charges are prosecuted under the same strict laws as all DWI charges, and the penalties are just as serious.

 Refusing a breath test is not a good move from the standpoint of a person being pulled over.
 If saying to the officer, “No… you can’t breath test me,” actually worked, there would be very few DWI convictions.
 Many motorists in New Jersey mistakenly think that refusing to submit to a breathalyzer will put them in a better legal position than taking the test.
 In fact, the police can charge you with a DWI refusal for refusing to take a breath test.
 Further, a refusal can be taken as an admission that you were, in fact, driving under the influence.
 In New Jersey, we have “implied consent” which means that, by driving in this state, you have agreed to abide by the traffic laws and consent to the taking of breath samples if you are suspected of driving while intoxicated.
 A refusal is therefore deemed a violation of the law and you face serious consequences if convicted.